csswizardry/csswizardry.github.com/_posts/2013-07-19-speak-the-web-discount-code.md

 cheap enough, there is also a 25%-off promo code you can use to get entry _even cheaper_.
 That code is simply **csswizardry**.

-So, if you’re free on the 23rd or 24th of July—and can make it to Leeds or Liverpool respectively—then grab yourself a ticket before they’re all gone!
+So, if you’re free on the 23rd or 24th of July — and can make it to Leeds or Liverpool respectively — then grab yourself a ticket before they’re all gone!

 See you there!